Things to do

 Since 2010 we have developed the Folly Tower and woodland to be a place that offers a good deal of interest and fun whether the tower is open or not.

 The Folly woodland hides many sculptures for you to seek out.
+The toadstools near the tower help you find the little animals.

 * 2 blackbirds live in the tower.